JorgeA-RiveroF/JorgeA-RiveroF/README.md

 ### Hi, I'm Jorge 👋

-I´m a Control and Automation Engineer with deep passion to the code.
+I´m a Control and Automation Engineer with deep passion for coding.
-I like solve puzzles, listen music and run every day.
+I enjoy solving puzzles, listening to music, and running every day.
 ### <b>"It´s a nice day to code"</b>

 <hr>